 With millions of players logging in every day throughout 2022, and live events still getting plenty of attention, it’s safe to say that Fortnite is not dying.
 Even in its quiet months, it’s still a hugely popular game.

-While Fortnite did go through a rough period towards the end of Chapter 2, players are seemingly inspired by the new content in Chapter 3 to keep going, such as the no-build mode and the constant weapon changes.
+While Fortnite did go through a rough period towards the end of Chapter 2, players are flocking back to the game after the release of Chapter 4 which introduces new weapons, dirt bikes, and so much more.

-The recent Dragon Ball Super crossover also brought plenty of hype to the game, as anime fans flocked to Fortnite to purchase skins and unlock cosmetics.
+The previously added Dragon Ball Super crossover also brought plenty of hype to the game, as anime fans flocked to Fortnite to purchase skins and unlock cosmetics.
 So, it appears that Epic’s battle royale is here to stay.